 Admiralty Experimental Diving Unit.
 The AEDU was formed in 1942 under the command of the first RN Superintendent of Diving, a submarine officer from HMS Dolphin, Lt Cdr (later Capt) W O 'Bill' Shelford.
 The unit was based at the Tolworth, Surrey works of Siebe Gorman and Co Ltd and a close partnership was formed during the war years.
 Here, all the diving equipment was developed for human torpedoes (chariots), midget submarines (X-craft), mine recovery parties and, later, for the ‘P’ Parties.
 An exhaustive programme of human experiments was conducted on oxygen diving and other physiological problems associated with diving with Professor J S B Haldane (son of J S Haldane) acting as the adviser.
 AEDU continued to perform its work at HMS Vernon until shortly before its closure.

 The Mining Department and the Mine Design Department of HMS Vernon.
-In 1875 HMS Vernon was made responsible for the development and disposal of sea-mines.
+In 1876, the newly commissioned HMS Vernon became responsible for the development and disposal of sea-mines.
 During the Second World War, the Mining Department was set up under the Director of Torpedoes and Mining at the Admiralty with responsibility for the recovery of enemy mines, both above and below water.
 Rendering Mines Safe (RMS) teams were responsible for the disposal of unexploded mines.
 Recovered mines were exploited by the Mine Design Department to discover how they worked and, thereby, how they could be swept or countered.
 On 1 October 1944, responsibility for naval diving passed from the Gunnery Branch to the Torpedo Branch whereupon the Director of Torpedoes and Mining assumed responsibility not only for diving equipment but for the co-ordination of training as well.

-Landing Craft Obstruction Clearance Units.
+Landing Craft Obstacle Clearance Units.
 The ‘LCOCUs’ were a vital part of the D-Day invasion forces in Normandy.
 Four Royal Navy and six Royal Marines units comprising 120 divers wore newly developed neoprene suits with 'blast proof' kapok jackets underneath, helmets, breathing apparatus and fins.
 They laid the foundations for the Very Shallow Water (VSW) and beach clearance techniques in use today.
 Those remaining after the war were eventually incorporated into the Clearance Diving Branch.

 Naval Bomb Disposal Teams.
 By 1939, concurrently with the formation of Royal Engineer Bomb parties, the Admiralty and Air Ministry had set up their own separate and distinct Bomb Disposal organisations, each with an exclusive responsibility to its parent service.
 In August 1940, the UK Joint Service Bomb Disposal Charter was raised to outline and establish inter-Service responsibilities for UK Explosive Ordnance Disposal.
 Naval Bomb Disposal Teams were set up under the Directorate of Naval Ordnance under the Director of the Naval Unexploded Bomb Department (DUBD) to discharge the Royal Navy’s responsibility for dealing with unexploded bombs on its own property.
 By 20 September 1940 there were Naval bomb disposal teams at 27 shore establishments.
 Each team was led by a BSO (Bomb Safety Officer) who was normally a Sub Lieutenant RNVR or Commonwealth equivalent of the RNVR.